angular/angular/src/cdk/drag-drop/drag-drop.md

 If you have an unknown number of connected drop lists, you can use the `cdkDropListGroup` directive to set up the connection automatically.
-Note that any new `cdkDropList` that is added under a group will be connected to all other automatically.
+Note that any new `cdkDropList` that is added under a group will be connected to all other lists automatically.

 ```html
 <div cdkDropListGroup>